chrisant996/clink/docs/clink.md

 - <code><span class="arg">keyname</span>: "luafunc:<span class="arg">lua_function_name</span>"</code>
 - <code>set <span class="arg">varname</span> <span class="arg">value</span></code>

 If a Readline macro begins with "luafunc:" then Clink interprets it as a Lua key binding and will invoke the named Lua function.
 Function names can include periods (such as `foo.bar`) but cannot include any other punctuation.
-See <a href="#luakeybindings">Lua Key Bindings</a> for more information.
+See [Lua Key Bindings](#luakeybindings) for more information.

 Refer to the Readline [manual](https://tiswww.cwru.edu/php/chet/readline/rltop.html#Documentation) for a more thorough explanation of the .inputrc file format, list of available commands, and list of configuration variables and their values.